Nancy-saini/Relational-Database-Administration-Solutions/README.md

 # Relational-Database-Administration-Solutions
-This Particular Folder contains all the solutions of quizes of this particular course od coursera
+This Particular Folder contains all the solutions of graded quizes of this particular course of coursera